 This manual is limited to program features and topics that are specific to SOG.
-Generation of the foundation structure, application of loading, meshing and analysis are all described in the manuals of the BUILDER environment.
+Generation of the foundation structure, application of loading, meshing and analysis are all described in other documentation included with the software.
+Program documentation can be found by going to $Help \rightarrow Documentation$ within the program.